M23604/el-notes/Stats and Quotes Notes.md

 ### AI

 - _Theory of Affordance_: a term coined by psychologist James J. Gibson.
 It states that when intelligent beings look at the world they perceive not simply objects and their relationships but also their *possibilities*.
 Eg, when we sit on a chair, the chair "affords" the possibility of sitting, whereas the same cannot be said about water, which instead "affords" the possibility of drinking or swimming in.
+- _The Coded Gaze_: Defined by MIT grad student Joy Buolamwini as the bias in machine learning systems that involve lower accuracy for individuals of different skin tones and genders.

 ## Quotes
 ### Cancel Culture